URLs

 If both the referring and referenced files are on different servers, you must use an absolute URL.
 If they are on the same server, you can use either an absolute or a relative URL.

-The advantage of an absolute URL is that it continues to work even if the referring file (page) moves but not the referenced file).
+In general, the advantage of an absolute URL is that it continues to work even if the referring file (page) moves but not the referenced file).
 If we think of a hyperlink as an arrow, the referring page or "source" is the tail of the arrow, the starting point.
 It's the page that has the hyperlink on it.
 The head of the arrow is the "destination" or the page we end up at when we click the link.

 Relative URLs have the advantage that if the starting file and ending file are moved together to a different place, but continue to share the same relationship (for example, they are in the same folder), then the relative URL will continue to work after they are moved, while an absolute URL to a file that has moved will necessarily break.